julia-popko/julia-popko.github.io/_projects/blancc-festival.md

      style=false
      img="screen-macbook.png"
      alt_img="Process"
-     content="During the UX research I found out that the current website of the festival was lacking a clear information architecture, which made it very hard for the users to navigate.
-The user's primary goal is to buy a festival ticket.
-During the design process and testing, the User Flow has been improved due to reducing the amount of steps and content on the webiste."
+     content="During the UX research I found out that many festival websites are lacking a clear information architecture and they are flooded with content, which made it very hard for the users to navigate.
+Usually, the user visits the pages to check the line up and infromation about the events.
+The primary goal is usually buying a festival ticket.
+During the design process and testing, the User Flow has been limited to a few easy steps that helps the user to achieve his goal."
 %}

 {%